mahlenmorris/VCVRack/README.md

 * Four different run "STYLES" (see Controls below), giving it the ability to act on a RUN trigger, or to run the most recent working version continuously as you type, or only run while a button is pressed.
+* Edits in the text window become part of the VCV Rack Undo/Redo system.
+* You can pick from a small number of screen color schemes in the menu.

 ## Uses